 The club was formed in 1923 and although no records still exist going back to

-the formation a minute book is retained dating back to January 1940.
+the formation a minute book detailing this is retained dating back to January 1940.

 In 1991 the club won the C&DCL second division and were promoted to the first division.
 This success was short lived and relegation unfortunately followed the very next season.
 The club has remained in the second division since.
 The only success the second eleven attained was winning promotion to the third division in 1998.
 At the end of the 2005 season the 1st eleven were relegated to the third division despite winning the last three games of the season.